wu12023/wu12023.github.io/_pages/about.md

 </div>

-Hi, I'm [**Yiming Shi**](https://shiym.top/about/), an undergraduate at the University of Electronic Science and Technology of China (UESTC) enrolled in the Internet+ Dual Degree Program.
+Hi, I'm [**Yujia Wu**], an undergraduate at the University of Electronic Science and Technology of China (UESTC) enrolled in the Internet+ Dual Degree Program.
 I'm pursuing a BSc in Computer Science and a BEc in Finance.

 ## Current Position